Online directory listings have long been a big part of SEO due to being strong backlinks, but are they still?

-In the past, I have examined if that $299 was worth the investment.
+For years, a backlink from Yahoo $299 was worth the investment.
 It was something you could write off as a business expense on your tax return.
-It could still get a stray click-through or two here and there.
+It could also get a stray click-through or two here and there.
 Also, because of the fact that the directory had existed since 1994, it continued to be a fairly valuable link depending on the category that you chose - especially if you were in a particular niche.
 There was a time that it may have well been worth the money if you could afford to have it as a part of your SEO budget.
 Those times have now ended.

 There are still other directories out there, of course.
 For example, there is the Alive Web Directory.
 They have several listing options, most of which are far less expensive on a per-year basis.
-However, they also have an option that costs $299.95 for a permanent featured listing, which can get you visibility with 5 additional deep links, or $209.95 for a permanent regular listing that will get somewhat less visibility (be listed under the Featured Listings) and only 3 additional deep links.
+However, they also have an option that costs $299.95 for a permanent featured listing, which can get you visibility with 5 additional deep links.
+Another option is $209.95 for a permanent regular listing that will get somewhat less visibility (be listed under the Featured Listings) with only 3 additional deep links.

 Alive Web Directory also has several more listing options.
 For example, you can get a permanent featured listing without the additional deep links for $224.95 and a regular permanent listing for only $149.95.
 I would suggest, however, that those additional deep links could help depending on the situation and what you're trying to get those particular links to rank for.
 In any case, it cost a lot less than Yahoo Web Directory did.
 It will be interesting to see how the pricing structure changes now that the “king” of directories is gone.